darkmedo20/ransomware/README.md

 # ransomware
-it is encryption script that will encrypt all of the file in the wd.
+It is an encryption script that will encrypt all of the file in the working directory.

 requirements:
 Fernet module should be installed.